sincheng/DEV-Apple-Store-Spider/README.md

 ##### getCoordinates(inputSting)
 A function to connect google map api and get the coordinates of the address

-## Testing
-working on it, will update soon

 ## Output
 Total 501 stores information extracted and save as stores_info.json